About This Chapter

 |The Costs of the Civil War||Depicts the human, economic and cultural costs of the American Civil War.|

 1. The Last 100 Days of the Civil War: Goals & Actions

 After four years, the American civil war was finally winding down.
 Explore some key events, goals, and actions of the war that occurred in its last 100 days, including Sherman's march through the Carolinas and the faceoff between Grant and Lee in Virginia.

 2. The Fall of Richmond: The Capital of the Confederacy

 During the Civil War, Union General Ulysses S. Grant was determined to take over Richmond, Virginia.
 Learn why by exploring the fall of Richmond, which was the capital of the Confederacy.
 Review Richmond's status as a prize, the Battle of Five Forks, Richmond's evacuation, and the Union's entrance into Richmond to understand the significance of Richmond in the Confederacy and the Civil War.

 3. General Robert E. Lee's Surrender at Appomattox Courthouse: Terms & Conditions

-Contrary to popular belief, the Civil War did not end when Confederate General Robert E. Lee surrendered at Appomattox Court House.
-It actually continued for over two months.
-In this lesson, we will examine the final days of the Civil Wars timeline and read a summary about the surrender of Johnston, Taylor, Smith, and Stand Watie, along with the capture of Davis.
+Despite popular belief, the Civil War did not end when Confederate General Robert E. Lee surrendered at Appomattox Court House and actually continued for over two months.
+Learn about the end of the Civil Wars timeline and read a summary about the surrender of Johnston, Taylor, Smith, and Stand Watie, along with the capture of Davis.